Venice Railroad Station

 -

-The Venice Tourist Office operates a small branch in the station hall,
+The Venice Tourist Office operates a small branch inside the station,

 but it tends to be busy, and the staff aren't always helpful.
 If you see a